 Wouldn’t it be great if you could tell, straight away, at a glance, how competitive a keyword was from a PPC perspective, as well as how much search traffic it commanded?
 That’s where our keyword suggestion tool can help.’

 Let’s say, for example, we search for ‘Marketing.’
 Keywords are colour-coded based on their competition levels — from red for high PPC competition, amber for medium and green for low.
 And the actual size of the font indicates how many Google searches each keyword gets per month.

 We’re looking for low-competition keywords (green) with high volume (large text) so right away we can see that the best options would be keywords like ‘marketing mix,’ ‘what is marketing,’ multi level marketing,’ ‘guerilla marketing,’ and ‘marketing mix definition.’

-Best of all, you can sign up for a 10 Day Trial of Keyword Eye Pro account for $1.00!
+Best of all, you can sign up for your Keyword Eye account for absolutely FREE — and our Pro plan costs just £9.99 per month.
 If you’d like to find out more about how Keyword Eye can help your business then why not get in touch with us for a chat?
 We’d love to hear from you!